Auto-ANT/Auto-ANT/README.md

 #  Auto Analysis and Tables (Auto ANT)

+# Downloading Auto ANT
+The user can download a specific application (PC or Mac), the entire repository, or the a release.
+The code and applications reflects the latest release (this may be relevant if the user intends to cite the package).
+If the user only wants the application
+- Download the relevant .zip application directly from the folder Ready_to_use_applications If the user wants the code and the applications
+- It is recommended to download the latest release.
+This zip file contains all content in the repository, including the .zip applications and the code.

 # Running Auto ANT as an application
 Running Auto ANT as an application does not require any programming expertise.
 After downloading the application, it can be run without any further installations.
-1. Open the folder "Ready to use applications"
+1. Open the folder "Ready_to_use_applications"
 2. Select the relevant zip file depending on your operating system (mac or PC) and click it
 3. In the upper right corner there are 3 dots ("...").
 Click this, and download the .zip file
 4. Unzip the file
 5. Right click the file and select open (if you double click it directly, a warning may prevent it from opening)
+    - On Mac computers the user may be warned not to open software from unknown developers.
+To open the application, users may need to navigate to Settings -> Privacy & Security to explicitly allow the use of the application
 6. The application might take a minute to open.
 Once opened it's ready to be used.

 # Running Auto ANT via code
 To run Auto ANT via code, the user will need to download the repo (either via cloning or downloading the zip).
-To run the code, the user will need to use python 3.7.3.
+To run the code, the user will need to use python 3.9.1.

 ## Easiest Install: Via Conda
 1. Install Conda